 The Juvenile Probation Department endeavors, whenever possible, to utilize community based counseling programs, volunteer organizations, day treatment programs, as well as internal departmental services designed to reduce delinquency.
 The following is a list of diversion and preventative efforts that have been undertaken by the Juvenile Probation Department to stem the tide in delinquency.

 Program & Services

 An Alcohol & Drug Awareness Program was established for first time offenders charged with Underage Drinking offenses in 1988.
-(NOTE: These youth do not come under the jurisdiction of the Juvenile Court since these are summary offenses.
+(NOTE: These youth may, but do not always, come under the jurisdiction of the Juvenile Court since these are summary offenses.
 This is a service provided by the Juvenile Probation Department for the Lehigh County communities with referrals primarily through Magisterial District Judges.
 Clients pay a fee to participate in this program.)
 Juvenile Probation Officers instruct the class and provide information to the students concerning the social and legal implications of underage drinking and DUI.
-Guest speakers are invited to attend, as well as to share their life experiences concerning the toll alcohol and drug abuse has taken on their lives.
+Guest speakers are invited to attend, as well as to share their life experiences concerning the toll alcohol and drug abuse have taken on their lives.
 The program provides defendants with an opportunity to learn about the physiological and sociological effects of the use of alcohol, as well as to provide an assessment of these defendants regarding their use and/or abuse of drugs and/or alcohol, and their need for further treatment.
 It also gives the defendants an opportunity to avoid a criminal conviction.

 Selected juveniles visit local colleges to receive help with homework, join activities, and learn about college enrollment.
-College Mentoring Program (external link)

 Community based individual and family counseling that address the specific needs of the client and their families.